 The PSEP Steering Committee represents the two departments housing PSEP Specialists as well as off-campus staff, serving in program administration and advisory capacities as various opportunities and challenges arise.
 The committee members are familiar with the PSEP program and its mission.
 They represent the interests of their disciplines, associated clientele, and departments, with a variety of expertise, experiences, and perspectives.

-Patrick Tranel
+Adam Davis

 Chair of the PSEP Steering Committee

-Professor, Interim Head of the Department of Crop Sciences
+Professor and Head, Department of Crop Sciences, University of Illinois

+Tom Voigt

-Tom VoigtProfessor of Turfgrass, Landscape, and Energy Grasses Department of Crop Sciences Representative
+Professor of Turfgrass, Landscape, and Energy Grasses

+Department of Crop Sciences Representative